 Any boat-owner will tell you that going through canal locks is a time-consuming process.
 In the 1960s, the Brussels-Charleroi Canal in particular presented a huge problem, especially around the village of Ronquières in the province of Hainaut.
-Here, barges bringing coal from the coalfields of Charleroi to Brussels and beyond could waste a whole day navigating 14 locks over a 2 kilometre stretch of the canal with a height difference of 70 metres.
+Here, barges bringing coal from the coalfields of Charleroi to Brussels and beyond could waste a whole day.
+Why?
+They had to navigate 14 locks over a 2 kilometre stretch of the canal with a height difference of 70 metres.
 And, as they say, money is time.
 A solution had to be found.

 The solution took six years to build and was opened in 1968, and it’s called the Sloping Lock of Ronquières (also called the Inclined Plane of Ronquières).